-Revenue Projections: Principal \$ 1,785,000 (up to)

-Income \$ 335,000 (up to)
+Revenue Projections: Principal \$ 2,673,250 (up to) Income \$ 471,522 (up to)

-Transaction/Resource: The Trust Land office (TLO) will offer approximately ten million board feet (10,000 MBF) of timber on approximately 898 acres of Trust land through a negotiated sale.
+Transaction/Resource: The Trust Land office (TLO) will offer approximately seventeen million five-hundred thousand board feet (17,500 MBF) of timber on approximately 2,600 acres of Trust land through a negotiated sale.

 Property Description/Acreage/MH Parcel(s): Twn.
-75S, Rng.
-91E portions of sections 27, 28, 29, 32, 33, 34 and 3, containing 895 acres more or less, Parcel CRM-3158-01 and Twn.
-75S, Rng.
-91E portions 29, containing 5 acres more or less, Parcel CRM-5086.
+59S, Rng.
+79E portions of sections 3,10,14,15,23,26,35 containing 2,480 acres more or less, Parcel CRM-2099; Twn.
+60S, Rng.
+79E portion of section 2, containing 40 acres more or less, Parcel CRM-2283; Twn.
+60S, Rng.
+79E portion of section 2, containing 40 acres more or less, Parcel CRM-2282; and Twn.
+60S, Rng.
+79E, portion of section 2, containing 40 acres more or less, Parcel CRM-2281.

 General Background: The TLO has engaged in the sale of timber as a major contributor to its traditional revenue portfolio.
-The proposed timber sale will dispose of commercially viable timber on Trust lands located near the community of Ketchikan, Alaska.
-The proposed sale is composed of lands near the community that have high visibility from the community and have a highly used public trail.
-Deer Mountain trail transects the western portion of the parcel with the peak of Deer Mountain comprising the NW corner.
-The remainder of the parcel is visible from the Tongass Narrows which is utilized by cruise ships and the Alaska Marine Highway.
-The parcel was included in a three-parcel land sale with the USFS in 2002.
-Two parcels (Petersburg Creek and Mt.
-Vestovia) were sold.
-This parcel was dropped by the congressional delegation for purchase consideration at the request of the Alaska Forest Association.
-Because of some of the challenges of these previous sales, the TLO elected to pursue a land exchange with the USFS and this parcel is included in the proposed AMHT Land Exchange.
-After 10 years of diligent effort the TLO has determined that entering the NEPA process as required by the federal administrative land exchange process will require expenditure of at least \$3 million and take a minimum of 5 years to complete.
+The proposed timber sale will dispose of commercially viable timber on Trust lands located near the community of Petersburg, Alaska.
+The proposed sale is composed of a variety of lands; some are near the community and on steep slopes located above the highway and some local residences.
+Other lands are located adjacent to previously harvested lands.
+The TLO consulted the Trustees on this timber sale contract on October 7, 2005 (MHT 9100411) as a negotiated sale.
+The sale was opposed by some local individuals and organizations.
+The result was that the TLO elected to pursue a land exchange with the USFS.
+After 10 years of diligent effort the TLO has determined that entering the NEPA process as required by the federal administrative land exchange process will require expenditure of at least \$3 million and take a minimum of 5 years to complete the exchange process.
 It is also apparent that the likelihood of litigation is high, resulting in a further increase in time and expense to complete the exchange.
-In recent years, the USFS has significantly reduced its timber offerings and has announced a transition to young growth harvest only on the Tongass National Forest which will further decrease the availability of timber to the remaining industry in SE Alaska.
+In recent years, the USFS has significantly reduced its timber offerings and has announced a transition to young growth harvest only on the Tongass National Forest which will further decrease the availability of timber to the remaining timber industry in SE Alaska.
 The TLO is concerned that the expense and timeline of the exchange and the degradation of the existing industry will further erode the value of this timber asset.

 S.3006, the Alaska Mental Health Land Exchange Act of 2016, was introduced by Senator Murkowski in May of 2016.
 This bill currently directs the USFS to complete the land exchange in 12 months.
-The bill in its current form is being opposed by several groups, but negotiations are underway to address those concerns.
-If S.3006 is not successfully passed this year in Congress, it is the TLO's recommendation to begin cutting timber on some of the Trust parcels identified to be exchanged to begin to make what revenue it can from the Trust's remaining SE Alaska Timber Assets while a viable timber industry in SE Alaska continues to exist.
-Timber industry representatives (other than Sealaska Timber Corporation) have publicized that their companies will be forced to close down operations in SE Alaska if insufficient timber is supplied in the next 2-3 years.
-Analysis have shown that it is critical to bring Trust timber to market within the 2 to 3-year time frame because of the lack of timber supply from the USFS, University, and State timber sales.
+The bill in its current form is being opposed by several groups but negotiations are underway to address those concerns.
+If S.3006 is not successfully passed this year in Congress, it is the TLO's recommendation to begin cutting timber on some of the Trust parcels identified to be exchanged to begin to make what revenue it can from the Trust's remaining SE Alaska Timber Assets while there still exists a viable timber industry in SE Alaska.
+Timber industry representatives have publicized that their companies will be forced to close down operations in SE Alaska if insufficient timber is supplied in the next 2-3 years.
+Analysis has shown that it is critical to bring Trust timber to market within the 2 to 3-year time frame because of the lack of timber supply from the USFS, University, and State timber sales.